-- Have a dedicated boat person to keep a proper lookout for other boats. - Manoeuvre the boat to protect divers from other vessels. - Have your dive flag high and visible. - If you swim in a zigzag manner you will stay closer to the boat and be easier to see and pick up. - Begin your dive swimming into the current and use the current to bring you back to the boat on the surface. - Avoid strong current areas with wind chop, as it's difficult to see divers when they surface. - Carry a whistle and safety sausage for signalling your boatman.
-An air horn is even better. - Agree on an exact time to call for help.
+- Have your dive flag high and visible 360°. - Have a dedicated boat person to keep a proper lookout for other boats. - Manoeuvre the boat to protect divers from other vessels. - If you swim in a zigzag manner you will stay closer to the boat and be easier to see and pick up. - Begin your dive swimming into the current and use the current to bring you back to the boat on the surface. - Avoid strong current areas with wind chop, as it's difficult to see divers when they surface. - Carry a whistle and safety sausage for signalling your boatman.
+An air horn is even better. - Agree on an exact time to call for help if the divers haven't returned.